-The rate generator model will calculate the deferral and variance account (DVA) disposition threshold using the last full year of actual load data as reported through the RRR.
+The rate generator model will calculate the DVA disposition threshold using the last full year of actual load data as reported through the RRR.
 The default billing determinants used in the calculation of the Group 1 DVA rate riders will also be based on recent load data.
 The use of recent actuals should reduce residual variances by reflecting changes in customer class composition.
 A distributor may propose an alternative method with supporting rationale.
 In that case, revisions to the rate generator model may be required.

-All GA rate riders will be calculated on an energy basis (kWh) - (see further discussion at section 3.2.5.2).
+All GA rate riders will be calculated on an energy basis (kWh) - (see section 3.2.5.2).